shivshankardayal/full-website/algebra/source/proportions.rst

 20. In England the population increased 15.9 per cent, between1871 and 1881 ;
     if the town population increased 18 per cent, and the country population 4 per cent, compare the town and country populations in 1871.
-21. Brass is an alloy of copper and zinc; bronze is an alloycontaining 80 percent, of copper, 4 of zinc, and 16 of tin.
-A fusedmass of brass and bronze is found to contain 74 percent, of copper, 16 of zinc, and 10 of tin : find the ratio of copper to zinc in the composition of brass.
+21. Brass is an alloy of copper and zinc; bronze is an alloy containing 80 percent, of copper, 4 of zinc, and 16 of tin.
+A fused mass of brass and bronze is found to contain 74 percent, of copper, 16 of zinc, and 10 of tin : find the ratio of copper to zinc in the composition of brass.
 22. A crew can row a certain course up stream in 84 minutes;they can row the